 This project received FDOT CIGP funding in 2019.
 Due to concerns with how traffic would divert onto Collins Avenue and other local roadways, a Dynamic Traffic Assignment (DTA) analysis begun in 2022 to evaluate the potential traffic impacts.
 The DTA study was completed in February 2023 and has been reviewed by FDOT.
-Next steps will include the project transitioning into design, while simultaneously obtaining a NEPAType 1 Categorical Exclusion.
+Due to concerns with a modified proposed roadway configuration as shown in the City of Miami Beach's Art Deco Cultural